Introduction

 Thorough requirements gathering lays the foundation for a successful implementation:

-• Use facilitated sessions to gather detailed requirements for processes like procurement, inventory management, and demand planning.
+- Utilize facilitated sessions to gather detailed requirements for processes such as procurement, inventory management, and demand planning.

 Translate Requirements into User Stories